 The NT At a Glance

-The NT is home to the hottest capital city in Australia, an unforgiving desert, and some of Australia’s least-explored pockets of land.
+The NT is home to the hottest capital city in Australia, an unforgiving desert landscape, and some of the country’s least explored regions.

 Population

-The NT is home to just under a quarter of a million people, with 150,000 of these living in the territory’s capital Darwin.
-With the massive land taken up by the NT, this makes this the least densely populated part of Australia with only 0.16 people per square kilometre.
-This makes it as sparsely populated as Greenland, which also case 0.2 people per square kilometre.
+The NT is home to just under a quarter of a million people, around 150,000 of whom live in the capital city, Darwin.
+Given the vast size of the territory, this makes it the most sparsely populated part of Australia, with just 0.16 people per square kilometre.
+This is even lower than Greenland, which has an average population density of around 0.2 people per square kilometre.

 Main Regions